RealProHenis/StreamChats/README.md

 - Then scroll down to the bottom of the page and click "Generate Token!"
 - You should get asked to authorize your Twitch account with the Twitch Developer App you created earlier.
 If that all matches, click "Authorize"
 - If you're successful, you should be redirected back to Twitch Token Generator and asked to verify the captcha
-- If you complete the captcha successfully, under the 'Generated Tokens" heading, you should see your newly generated "Access Token" and "Refresh Token"
+- If you complete the captcha successfully, under the "Generated Tokens" heading, you should see your newly generated "Access Token" and "Refresh Token"
 - Copy both the "Access Token" and "Refresh Token" from Twitch Token Generator, and paste it into StreamChats -> Security -> Twitch Access Token/Twitch Refresh Token
 - Once that's done, you're all set!
-You should now be able to click to see your Twitch viewer count
+You should now be able to click to see your Twitch viewer count when your channel is live
 - Please note that the Twitch Access Token you generated only lasts 4 hours.
 When it expires, you will have to click Security -> Refresh Access Token

 # Known Issues: